Long Term Care Insurance

 Minnesota Long-Term Care Insurance Credit

 You may claim the Long-Term Care Insurance Credit if you purchase insurance to provide long-term care coverage for yourself or your spouse, such as nursing home coverage.
-To qualify, both of the following must be true: The policy you purchased qualifies as a federal deduction (disregarding the 7.5 or 10 percent income test).
+To qualify, both of the following must be true: The policy has a lifetime benefit limit of $100,000 or more.
+The policy you purchased qualifies as a federal deduction (disregarding the 7.5 or 10 percent income test).
 For more information, see Internal Revenue Service Publication 502, Medical and Dental Expenses.
-The policy has a lifetime benefit limit of $100,000 or more.

 Read more on how to get your credit https://www.revenue.state.mn.us/long-term-care-insurance-credit